KaiW96/Backend_Coding_Challenge/README.md

 Go to your default browser and run the program on localhost:5000 or ```http://127.0.0.1:5000/```

 There are two ways to populate the database.
 The first method is by manually creating a new item in the application.
 The second method is by using the provided SQL queries from Queries.sql in the database folder.
-You can run the queries in MySQL
+You can run the queries in the MySQL
 Command Line Client by copying all the INSERT statements.

 # Sample Screenshots